Biofeedback Therapy in Scottsdale, AZ

 Skill Acquisition

 Biofeedback involves learning and practicing self-regulation techniques.
 The number of sessions needed may depend on how quickly individuals acquire and integrate these skills into their daily lives.
-We have found that when clients practice applying these skills to real-life challenging situations outside of the formal biofeedback session, they tend to make faster and more long-lasting gains.
+When clients practice applying these skills to real-life challenging situations outside of the formal biofeedback session, they tend to make faster and more long-lasting gains.